Don't Expect Congrats

 If you’re having trouble finding such repertoire, let your peers and friend-colleagues know that you’re searching for this work.
 Ask for recommendations.
 You can always reach out to composers directly with requests for perusal scores, too.
 I’m always more than happy to send along perusals when conductors are looking for new works, and I’m even happier if I’m asked for works that fit a specific theme.
 Getting to know a new composer’s work can be as simple as sending them a quick email through their website’s contact form.
 Ask if they have any pieces that might be a good fit for your upcoming concert season’s themes.
 You might even name some of the other works you already have in mind for that program and see if that composer can recommend compatible works from their catalogue.

 Truth be told, I don’t want to write another piece about “being a woman.”
 I want to write pieces about emotions that are hard to capture in words but easy to express in music, because music has room to hold a staggering amount of complexity and nuance.
 I want to be given commissions with specific concert themes, even oddly specific ones.
-Especially oddly-specific ones; please, give me your commissions for works with texts about weddings that must also include percussion, or pieces to pair with Taiwanese music about the sea.
+Especially oddly-specific ones!
+Please, give me your commissions for works with texts about weddings that must also include percussion, or a piece to pair with Taiwanese music about the sea.

 When you program the works of underrepresented composers, don’t act like my cat does with a freshly-caught fly.
-Don’t proudly rattle off the names of women in a Facebook post like you’ve hunted down their music and are laying it at the feet of your audience.
+Don’t proudly rattle off the names of women like you’ve hunted down their music and are laying it at the feet of your audience.
 Your audience deserves better; they deserve a concert with an actual theme.

 When it comes time to promote the work of historically underrepresented composers, present their compositions—these works you’ve come to love—as you would any other excellent repertoire.
 Shout from the rooftops why you love each composition.
 Tell your colleagues and friends.
 Tell your board members.
 Tell your audience.
 And once you have, don’t expect congratulations for doing so.
 You don’t need or deserve praise simply for doing your job as a conductor.
 After all, programming music that you admire and respect—sharing that music, teaching that music, advocating for that music—is reward enough.
 Isn’t it?